-Dana Capps and Dee Brandt, employees for the Orlando Plastic Surgery Center, both attended the UCP of Central Florida’s annual event Book Buds on Thursday, September 26 at UCP’s Holloway/Downtown campus.
+Dana Capps and Dee Brandt, employees for the Pope Plastic Surgery, both attended the UCP of Central Florida’s annual event Book Buds on Thursday, September 26 at UCP’s Holloway/Downtown campus.

 UCP celebrated the importance of reading with sixty volunteers that included community and business leaders, as well as elected officials.
 The event took place at each of the UCP’s six campuses in Central Florida including the Downtown campus, East Orlando campus, Lake Mary campus, Kissimmee campus, Pine Hills campus and the Winter Garden campus.